chenxingqiang/secret-learn/doc/modules/linear_model.rst

 Using cross-validation
 ^^^^^^^^^^^^^^^^^^^^^^^

-jax-sklearn exposes objects that set the Lasso ``alpha`` parameter by
+secret-learn exposes objects that set the Lasso ``alpha`` parameter by
 cross-validation: :class:`LassoCV` and :class:`LassoLarsCV`.
 :class:`LassoLarsCV` is based on the :ref:`least_angle_regression` algorithm explained below.